growthbook/growthbook-kotlin/README.md

 - **v2.0.0-alpha** 2025-01-10
     - the `value` field was renamed to `gbValue`, the type of this field was changed to `GBValue`;
     - `inline fun <reified V>feature(id: String): V?` was added (useful when you need only feature value and you know the type of this feature)
+- **v3.0.0-alpha** 2025-01-27
+    - user attributes type was changed (map of GB values);
+    - attributesOverride is map of GB values;
+    - forced features is map of GB values
+- **v4.0.0-alpha** 2025-03-03
+    - `initialize()` method was changed from non-suspend to suspend method in order to get rid of null on the first access.
+It is expected that user of the SDK calls `initialize()` from coroutine.
+For those who doesn't use coroutines, they can use `initializeWithoutWaitForCall()` method
+- **v5.0.0-alpha** 2025-03-24
+    - GB values were moved to :Core module because they are used in :GrowthBookKotlinxSerialization module;
+    - forcedFeature field of GBFeatureEvaluator is a map of GB values

 ## License